 What is the scope of the Website Archive?

 Our focus is on state and local government websites.
-We have also included many county historical societies’ websites, for the purpose of providing for an additional resource for researchers.
 The web crawler provided by Archive-It captures most webpages, documents, images, pdfs, audio and video found on the particular domains designated by the State Archives to be crawled.